Sir William Johnson, 1st Baronet: Structures

+Papers

+A 1911 fire at the New York State Library damaged or destroyed a collection of about 6550 pieces of Johnson's papers.
+A 1921 publication of the papers collected from salvaged documents, other archives, and from an early printer's proof of his works exists for historians interested in studying Sir William.

 In popular culture

 The Johnstown High School mascot is the "Sir Bill" in Johnson's honor (or "Lady Bill" for all-female teams).
 The teams' sportswear often depicts Johnson's silhouette, wearing a tricorne hat.

 Johnson appears as an antagonist as a secret member of the Templar Order in the 2012 video game Assassin's Creed III.
 He is instructed by the Templars to seize and control Native American lands and in retaliation he is killed by the game's Mohawk protagonist, Ratonhnhaké:ton.

 He also makes an appearance in the 2014 video game prequel Assassin's Creed Rogue where he allies and helps mentor the game's protagonist, Shay Patrick Cormac.

-He is a prominent character in the book Manituana by Wu Ming.
-He also features in Robert Louis Stevenson's novel, The Master of Ballantrae (1889).
+He is a prominent character in the 2007 book Manituana by Wu Ming and briefly features in Robert Louis Stevenson's novel, The Master of Ballantrae (1889).

 Johnson was portrayed by Chris Wiggins in the 1990 television film Divided Loyalties, and by Pierce Brosnan in the 1993 television movie The Broken Chain.

 Johnson was portrayed by actor Jeff Monahan in the PBS docudrama The War that Made America (2006).
 Monahan studied contemporary physical deportment and speaking in a northern Irish accent for the role.

 Wilderness Empire (1968), by Allan W Eckert, tells Johnson's story through the device of historical fiction.
 Eckert bases his novel on historical documents but also creates imagined events and dialogs that make it accessible to the average reader.